frequency-chain/docs/pages/Networks/Node.md

 ## RPC Node

 If you are running an RPC node there are several options to be aware of.
-These are NOT all the options (see `--help`), but are the important ones.
+These are NOT the only options (see `--help`), but are the important ones.

 See also: